CS-433/ml-project-2-losmodelosmatemagicos/README.md

 o: sequence of demographic 1, O: SYNTHETIC sequence of demographic 1 \
 -: sequence of demographic 2, .: SYNTHETIC sequence of demographic 2

-which can be selected in the `config.yaml` file by modifying the `type` value under `experiment` with values between 1-4 respectively (default to 1).
+which can be selected in the [`config.yaml`](https://github.com/CS-433/ml-project-2-losmodelosmatemagicos/blob/main/src/configs/config.yaml) file by modifying the `type` value under `experiment` with values between 1-4 respectively (default to 1).

+To change parameters for the BERT model, head in the [`Config.py`](https://github.com/CS-433/ml-project-2-losmodelosmatemagicos/blob/main/src/ml/BERT/Config.py) file.
+You can change the parameters in this file according to your needs.

 ## External libraries
 The following libraries are required to run our project: